awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 + Use the AWS Support Center Console to create an opt\-in request for the vCPU\-based quotas\.
 Create a **Service Limit increase** case and for **Limit type**, choose **Fargate**\.
 For information, see [Creating a support case](https://docs.aws.amazon.com/awssupport/latest/user/case-management.html#creating-a-support-case) in the *AWS Support User Guide*\.

 ### AWS Fargate vCPU\-based quotas timeline<a name="fargate-quota-timeline"></a>

+You can confirm which quota type is active by running `list-account-settings` to view the `fargateVCPULimit` value\.
+When the value is `enabled`, it means that the vCPU\-based quotas are being used\.
+For more information, see, [list\-account\-settings](https://docs.aws.amazon.com/cli/latest/reference/ecs/list-account-settings.html) in the *Amazon Elastic Container Service API Reference*\.

 The following are the important dates related to the new vCPU\-based quotas\.
 + September 8, 2022 – You can opt in to using the new vCPU\-based quotas before AWS begins the automatic migration to vCPU\-based quotas\.
 By opting in, your account is controlled by vCPU\-based quotas rather than the previous task count–based quotas\.
 Task count\-based quotas remain the default for accounts that don’t opt in\.